 For the last year my friend had been inviting me to a Bible study.
 And as fate would have it, one day I said yes.

 “Girl I’m so glad you’re coming!”
-Lily said as they drove to church.
+Lily said as she drove to church.
 “The class today I’m teaching is called ‘A Woman’s Place’ and we’re just gonna go through the Bible verse by verse and see where things take us from a Biblical Perspective.”

 Biblical perspective...
 To me that meant where women are property and silent in the church.

 Walking into the room, I tried to blend in.
 Other than my RBF it was more or less working.
 Until….

 “Can you read Genesis 2:18?”

 And the Lord God said, It is not good that the man should be alone; I will make him a help meet for him

 Lily leaned forward and smiled to the 7 or so young adults.
 “So what does this mean?
 Let’s define help meet!”
 While she dove into the meaning of Ezer a young woman named Katherine raised her hand.